|Other Position:||Defensive Coordinator/Linebackers Coach|

 This was all one year after the Red Wolves ranked No. 14 in the nation in defensive touchdowns (4), No. 15 in passes intercepted (16), No. 17 in team sacks (2.85 per game), No. 21 in turnovers gained (28), No. 27 in third down percentage defense (.359), No. 28 in fumbles recovered (12), No. 36 in fourth down percentage defense (.435) and team tackles for loss (6.6 per game), No. 42 in red zone defense (.795), No. 44 in passing yards allowed (216.0 ypg) and No. 45 in team passing efficiency defense (122.26).
 Those results helped lead A-State to the GoDaddy Bowl for an unprecedented fourth consecutive year.

-Cauthen's aggressive style has led to a combined 111 sacks that are the program's most over any three-year span since moving to FBS status in 1992.
-The Red Wolves also posted at least 86 tackles for loss each of the last three seasons, achieving the feat for the first time in school history.
+Cauthen’s aggressive style has led to a combined 146 sacks that are the program’s most over any four-year span since moving to FBS status in 1992.
+The Red Wolves also posted at least 86 tackles for loss each of the last four seasons, achieving the feat for the first time in school history.

 Prior to A-State, Cauthen most recently spent the previous three seasons as an assistant coach at Middle Tennessee.
 Cauthen served as the Blue Raiders’ defensive line coach in 2012 and 2013 after working as the linebackers coach in 2011.
 He was also the special teams coordinator all three years he spent at MTSU.